 Meet Our Adoptable Pets:

 Adoptions: All our pets are fostered in private homes.
 Please contact us to make arrangements to meet them in person.
-You will be asked to fill out an adoption application form and sign a legally-binding contract.
+You will be asked to fill out an adoption application form and submit it.
 This process can usually be done within a day or two.
 A printable form can be downloaded from the bottom of this page.

 References: We ask applicants to provide the name of your vet clinic and a non-family reference.